Lindbladian PT phase transitions: Introduction

 The parity operator $P$ implements spatial inversion, transforming position and momentum as $x\to-x$, $p\to-p$.
 The time-reversal operator $T$, being anti-unitary, reverses the direction of time and momentum as $t\to-t$, $p\to-p$, and complex conjugate scalar quantities such that $i\to-i$.
 The (non-Hermitian) Hamiltonian $H$ is said to be PT-symmetric if it commutes with the PT operator~\cite{Bender}

 where the Hamiltonian $H$ generates the Schr$\ddot{\rm{o}}$dinger dynamics ($\ref{Shc}$).

 A PT-symmetric Hamiltonian can exhibit a spectral and dynamical transition, known as the \textit{PT transition}~\cite{MostafazadehA1, MostafazadehA2, MostafazadehA3}.
 Specifically, the dynamics of the system change from oscillatory behavior to exponential decay or growth as the eigenvalues undergo a real-to-complex transition.
 This transition is associated with PT symmetry breaking of the eigenvector.
 Moreover, it is typically marked by the emergence of an \textit{exceptional point (EP)}~\cite{Kato, Heiss}, which is the parameter value of a non-Hermitian operator at which the algebraic multiplicity exceeds the geometric multiplicity.
-For simple cases, two eigenvalues and their associated eigenvectors coalesce, rendering the Hamiltonian non-diagonalizable and producing a Jordan block.
+For simple cases, two eigenvalues and their associated eigenvectors coalesce, rendering the Hamiltonian non-diagonalizable and producing a Jordan block. \YNedit{The branch-point topology of EPs was observed experimentally in a microwave-cavity system~\cite{Dembowski2001PRL}.}

-Initially regarded as a mathematical curiosity, PT symmetry gained physical significance through experimental advances in classical systems such as photonics, where precise control of gain and loss allowed the realization of non-Hermitian Hamiltonians that generate Schr$\ddot{\rm{o}}$dinger dynamics [Eq.~($\ref{Shc}$)] with PT symmetry~\cite{RoterC, el2018non}.
-Since then, PT transitions have been observed in systems ranging from mechanical oscillators~\cite{Bender2} and optical setups~\cite{RoterC} to electronic circuits~\cite{Schindler}, and open quantum systems~\cite{Wu1, Kawabata2}.
+\YNedit{Early optical experiments demonstrated both \textit{passive} PT-symmetry breaking\footnote{Here, \textit{passive} PT symmetry refers to loss-only systems mapped to a balanced gain--loss form by an overall imaginary energy shift or state normalization, whereas \textit{active} PT symmetry refers to systems with physical gain and loss.} and a PT-symmetry-breaking transition in a waveguide with balanced gain and loss~\cite{guo2009observation,RoterC}.
+Later experiments explored PT symmetry in synthetic photonic lattices and coupled microresonators~\cite{Regensburger2012Nature,Chang2014NaturePhotonics}, as well as in electronic circuits and mechanical oscillators~\cite{Schindler,Bender2}.
+Beyond spectral PT transitions, experiments have also revealed a range of phenomena associated with EPs, including asymmetric mode switching under dynamical encircling~\cite{Doppler2016Nature}, enhanced sensing~\cite{hodaei2017enhanced}, higher-order EP responses~\cite{wang2019arbitrary}, exotic lasing phenomena~\cite{feng2014single,hodaei2014parity}, non-reciprocal propagation~\cite{peng2014parity}, and topological energy transfer~\cite{xu2016topological}.}

+\YNedit{Subsequent experiments have also brought PT-symmetric and EP-related physics into quantum platforms.
+PT-symmetry breaking was observed in a single-spin system~\cite{Wu1}, and information-flow critical behavior near an EP was characterized in single-photon interferometric simulations of PT-symmetric non-unitary dynamics~\cite{Kawabata2}.
+Quantum state tomography across an EP was carried out in a post-selected dissipative superconducting qubit~\cite{Naghiloo}.
+In atomic platforms, PT transitions were observed in a dissipative Floquet system of ultracold atoms with state-dependent loss~\cite{Li2019NatCommun}.
+Experiments have also moved toward many-body settings: a PT-symmetric non-Hermitian quantum many-body system was realized in an optical lattice with controlled one-body loss~\cite{Takasu2020PTEP}, and non-Hermitian PT-symmetry breaking was reported in an interacting Rydberg-atom array~\cite{Zhang2025RydbergPT}.
+Thus, PT transitions have been observed across a broad range of platforms, from classical-wave systems to quantum and many-body settings.}